ortus-docs/coldbox-docs/recipes/loading_a_custom_coldbox_configuration_file.md

 ## Introduction

 By convention the `config/ColdBox.cfc` CFC is used as your configuration file.
-However, you can change the location of this configuration CFC by updating your Application.cfc.
+However, you can change the location of this configuration CFC by updating your `Application.cfc`.

 ### Application.cfc